cbirdsong/wp-spelunker/readme.txt

 Caveats:

 - Page Templates are only detected on pages, not custom post types.
-- Reusable blocks are not detected.
+- Reusable blocks are detected as "wp_block".

 == Frequently Asked Questions ==